Benjamin S. Hooper: Biography

+Congress

 Hooper was elected as Readjuster to the Forty-eighth Congress (March 4, 1883 – March 3, 1885).
 After leaving Congress, he resumed mercantile pursuits at Farmville, Virginia.
-He served as delegate to the Republican National Convention in 1888.
+He served as a delegate to the Republican National Convention in 1888.

+Death

 He died in Farmville on January 17, 1898.
-He was interred in the Farmville Cemetery.

 Electoral history

 1882: Hooper was elected to the U.S. House of Representatives with 75.46% of the vote, defeating Democrat William A. Reese and Republican Tazewell Branch.